 If your Linux flavor supports chkconfig command, you can use the enclosed rc.opendhcp file to add the service.
-Just create a symbolic link /etc/init.d/opendhcp to /opt/opendhcp/rc.opendhcp (in /etc/init.d) and make it executable.
-Also change the file paths (depending on where you have installed the executive and log file directory) in this rc.opendhcp file.
-Then you can use chkconfig command to add the daemon.
-You need following command to do the whole job.
+Just create a symbolic link /etc/init.d/opendhcp to /opt/opendhcp/rc.opendhcp in init.d directory and make it executable.
+Also change the file paths (depending on where you have installed the executive and log file directory) in this file.
+Then you can use chkconfig command to add the daemon:-

+'''

-#In -s /opt/opendhcp/rc.opendhcp /etc/init.d/opendhcp #chmod 744 /etc/init.d/opendhcp #chkconfig --add opendhcp #chkconfig opendhcp on
+sudo In -s /opt/opendhcp/rc.opendhcp /etc/init.d/opendhcp

+sudo chmod 755 /etc/init.d/opendhcp

+sudo chkconfig --add opendhcp

+'''